Moving Average Crossovers

 A Moving Average crossover technique that uses 8+ Moving Averages (exponential) is the Moving Average Exponential Ribbon Indicator (see: Exponential Ribbon).

-Moving Average crossovers are important tools in a traders toolbox.
-In fact crossovers are included in the most popular technical indicators including the Moving Average Convergence Divergence (MACD) indicator (see: MACD).
+Moving Average crossovers are often viewed tools by traders.
+In fact crossovers are often included in the most popular technical indicators including the Moving Average Convergence Divergence (MACD) indicator (see: MACD).
 Other moving averages deserve careful consideration in a trading plan:

 - Adaptive Moving Average